 Positive: Intelligence, serenity, peace, communication, trust, logic, and reflection

 Negative: Coldness, unfriendliness, aloofness, and lack of emotion

-As per research, blue is the world’s favorite color due to the calmness it stirs in mind.
-Unlike red color, objects don’t appear closer with blue color.
+As per research, blue is the world’s favorite color due to the calmness it stirs in the mind.
+Unlike red color, objects don’t appear closer to blue color.
 Tech companies like Facebook, Twitter, and Skype make use of the blue color in their branding to reflect communication.
 Likewise, Walmart and Oral B leverage the color too.
 The blue color logo in the Walmart represents trustworthiness, and reliance of the brand by customers.
 Oral B, a dental health company utilizes the blue color in its logo to showcase the quality, reliability, and safety of its products.

 Positive: Confidence, Optimism, Self-esteem, extroversion, emotional strength, creativity, and friendliness